 An episode that has the Bokuto officers take a vacation to a snowy resort sees an attempted rapist being horrified after assaulting Aoi in her bed, which goes unpunished as her colleagues rush in and appear sympathetic towards the shocked criminal.
-Another episode has main character Natsumi pull down Aoi’s skirt in front of a teenager visiting the bureau to deter her from pursuing a career in the police force.
-Then, in the mini episodes, the girls plot to debunk a legend about a female ghost by making Aoi strip for curious onlookers until her genitals are revealed, in the hopes that this would scare people enough to stop the spread of the urban legend.
+Another episode has main character Natsumi pull down Aoi’s skirt in front of a teenager visiting the bureau, in an attempt to deter her from pursuing a career in the police force.
+Then, in the mini episodes, the girls plot to debunk a legend about a female ghost by making Aoi strip for curious onlookers until her genitals are revealed; hoping that this would scare people enough to stop the spread of the urban legend.

 It really is just one thing after the other.
 The show takes every chance it can get to make a big deal out of Aoi’s otherness and force her in situations where her transsexual nature is emphasized.
 There are storylines where this is done well, such as those involving Aoi’s romantic life.
 One touching episode has her confess her sexual gender to an admirer, who takes this in stride and, even though the romance between them goes off the table, he remarks about his admiration for her and they separate amicably.